-Dr. Kristen Kelly is the clinical vice-chief of dermatology and residency director at the UCI School of Medicine.
-She is professor of dermatology and of surgery at UCI School of Medicine and is a clinical researcher at UCI Beckman Laser Institute & Medical Clinic.
+Dr. Kristen Kelly is the chair of the department of dermatology at the UCI School of Medicine.
+She is Professor of Dermatology and of Surgery at UCI School of Medicine and is a clinical researcher at UCI Beckman Laser Institute & Medical Clinic.

 Dr. Kelly’s research has helped to optimize cutaneous vascular lesion treatment, evaluate cutaneous angiogenesis and develop and evaluate novel dermatologic light-based imaging and therapeutic options.